-Guide your students in a close reading of the informational texts provided with this video.
+Guide your students in a close reading of the informational texts provided below in the "For Teachers" section.
 Download Jacob Lawrence: The Migration Series no. 57, 1940-1941 and Martin Puryear: Ladder for Booker T. Washington, 1996 and make copies for each student.

 Begin by having students read the essay silently.
 Next, read the essay aloud to the class and have students follow along.

 Direct students to refer to the text as they answer the questions below.

 A Close Reading of "Jacob Lawrence: The Migration Series no. 57, 1940-1941"

 - What details in Lawrence’s personal history might have inspired him to paint The Migration Series?

 - According to the text, once Lawrence got the idea for The Migration Series, what steps did he take to prepare?

 - In the third paragraph, the author refers to Jacob Lawrence in this statement: “He was the first visual artist to engage this important topic.”
 What is inferred by the statement?

 A Close Reading of "Martin Puryear: Ladder for Booker T. Washington, 1996"

 - According to the text, why was Booker T. Washington a controversial African American leader?